-In this forum, I have read power point and other presentations about the importance of goals, mission and vision etc. Some consultant said that setting goals is so important that children should be habituated right from Childhood.
+In this forum, I have read PowerPoint and other presentations about the importance of goals, mission, and vision, etc. Some consultants said that setting goals is so important that children should be habituated right from childhood.
 It is strange that what is relevant for a company is not so relevant for a country.

-These and other issues on my article "Pahle Andhi, Phir Gandhi" which was published in the HR magazine "Management Compass" in October'2007.
-Since October 2 represents Mahatma Gandhi's birthday, this article highlights the all pervasive fall in ethics and hence performance in Indian society and also tries to explore ethics in society and talent management/performance management in politics. :-
+These and other issues are discussed in my article "Pahle Andhi, Phir Gandhi," which was published in the HR magazine "Management Compass" in October 2007.
+Since October 2 represents Mahatma Gandhi's birthday, this article highlights the all-pervasive fall in ethics and hence performance in Indian society.
+It also tries to explore ethics in society and talent management/performance management in politics.

 http://wplay.wordpress.com/2007/10/0...i-phir-gandhi/